What is Anatomy?

 - Cytology is the study of cell structure and functions.
 It also includes various subcellular structures called organelles by which the cell is composed.
 Cytology deals with the complete understanding of external morphology as well as internal structures of the cell also how these interact to make cells alive.

-- Embryology, also known as developmental anatomy, which is the study of embryonic development from a single-celled zygote to a fully formed fetus.
+- Embryology, also known as developmental anatomy, is the study of embryonic development from a single-celled zygote to a fully formed fetus.
 It is also considered under microscopic Anatomy because the embryo is a microscopic structure.

-Types of Anatomy on the basis of target Organism
+Types of Anatomy on the basis of Target Organism

 More ever, the type of anatomy also depends on the target organism which is being studied.
 According to the type of organism being studied anatomy may be of the following types.